Abu Dhabi private schools must have safety officer, on-site clinic, smoke-free campus

 Schools are required to implement comprehensive policies that outline the responsibilities of students, staff, contractors, and visitors.
 The policy emphasises training staff and students on potential hazards, and ensuring all students have access to high-quality health services through school clinics at no additional cost.

-While the policies went into effect from the academic year 2024/25, schools are expected to be fully comply with the updated policies by February 1, 2026.
+While the policies went into effect from the academic year 2024/25, schools are expected to be fully compliant with the updated policies by February 1, 2026.

 Here are the health and safety policies that private schools in the Capital are mandated to follow: